 CCSP (Certified Career Services Provider) - is a credential managed by the National Career Development Association’s Credentialing Commission.
 In order to use the term CCSP, an individual must complete an approved NCDA FCD Training Program and apply for and be awarded the credential through a competency-based assessment process.
 CCSPs must maintain their credential yearly and must submit 30 hours of continuing education every 3 years.
 The Continuing Education Manual explains the requirements in detail.

-FCD Instructor Registry - Continuing Education Requirements - FCD Instructors listed on the “Registry” must complete 75 hours of continuing education during each 5 year period.
+FCD Instructor Registry - Continuing Education Requirements - FCD Instructors listed on the “Registry” must complete 75 hours of continuing education during each 5 year period and pay a yearly membership fee at $50 per year.
 Continuing education hours must focus on one of the 12 career development competencies.
 We adhere to continuing education guidelines set by the NCDA Credentialing Commission.

 SCDA (School Career Development Advisor) - This term describes our newest NCDA Training Program.
 The SCDA is a training program designed for individuals who work in many settings and help prepare K-12 students for meaningful work and managing their careers.
 Individuals who complete the SCDA training program receive a Certificate of Completion.
 This term is not a credential.